HarrisonWismer/RadialProfile/README.md

 - **Note:**
 	- Both Radial.csv and RadialNormalized.csv can be read into an array easily with numpy using np.loadtxt(path, delimiter=",")
-	- Any of the CSV tables can be read in with pandas using pd.read_csv(path, index_col="ROI)
+	- Any of the CSV tables can be read in with pandas using pd.read_csv(path, index_col="ROI")

 ## Optional Analysis: